bramdanneels/IntroOmicsPract/Practicals/04_ReadMapping.md

 ```

 <details>
-<summary>What do you think the different collumns mean in these files?</summary>
+<summary>What do you think the different columns mean in these files?</summary>

 - _First column: contig/chromosome_
 - _Second column: start of exon/intron_
 - _Third column: end of exon/intro_
-- _Fourth coumn: strand_
+- _Fourth column: strand_

 </details>